- Extremely durable, resisting bending even under heavy force.

 Buyer’s Guide to Buying the Best Tent Stakes

-When it comes to tent stakes many people aren’t aware of just how many choices they have available to them.
-Not only are there multiple types of tent stakes, you also have to choose between material, size, weight, and design considerations relating to their performance.
+When it comes to the best tent stakes many people aren’t aware of just how many choices they have available to them.
+Not only are there multiple types of tent anchors, you also have to choose between material, size, weight, and design considerations relating to their performance.

 Tent stakes, even very high quality tent stakes, aren’t incredibly expensive.
-You can get a basic set of aluminum or plastic tent stakes for under $10.
-If you’re looking for a really nices set of technical tent stakes made from titanium or another space age material the price jumps up to around $20-$30.
+You can get a basic set of aluminum or plastic tent pegs for under $10.
+If you’re looking for a really nices set of technical tent anchors made from titanium or another space age material the price jumps up to around $20-$30.

 That’s not a ton of money, but it adds up quickly when you consider the cost of the tent, groundcover, sleeping bag, etc.